 - You have 30+ published articles, some over a year old.

-- Some articles get small amounts of traffic but never break into top results.
+- Some articles get steady impressions but never break into the top results.

-- Your writing has clearly improved since the earliest articles.
+- Your writing has clearly improved since the earliest pieces.

-- You suspect specific articles have outdated information but have not audited.
+- You suspect specific articles carry outdated figures (model names, prices, version numbers) but have not audited.

 Step by step